BlessingEmah/Access-Control/README.md

-This is a smart contract that allows one to set a price for an item and upgrade.
+This is a smart contract that allows one to set a price for an item and uppdate it.

-The focus of this project is on Access Control
+The focus of this project is on Access Control .
 Access sol talks about using a constructor and a modifier to restrict access .This way, only the msg.sender can update a price

 Access2 shows us the community vetted way of doing this i.e the standard way of restricting access.
 This involves importing openzeppelin ownable contract.